soupslurpr/BeauTyXT/docs/architecture.md

 documents can therefore use the same role concurrently, at the cost of separate process startup and memory.
 Unbinding releases the operation's worker;
 illustration workers also terminate themselves on unbind.
-Its minimal Kotlin host owns only lifecycle and descriptor plumbing; the capability logic runs through its dedicated Rust JNI library.
-Every worker preserves the same split.
+All six production workers are Android 17 ART-free native isolated services.
+Each manifest component sets `nativeService` and names its Rust shared library;
+Android calls `ANativeService_onCreate` without loading a Kotlin service or ART.
+A shared Rust adapter owns NDK Binder references, bounded AIDL decoding, descriptor ownership, serial admission, and callback-death cancellation.
+The pinned NDK r30 targets native API 37, matching the app's minimum OS.
+The editor and print bridges still use JNI in the application process.
 A compromised worker gains neither the app's identity nor another worker's authority.

-The pinned NDK r30 toolchain now builds and links the Rust libraries against native API 37, matching the app's minimum OS.
-Android 17 also defines ART-free native isolated services, but adopting the toolchain does not migrate these
-services: their minimal Kotlin hosts and narrow Binder contracts remain in place.
-A native-only transport would be a separate implementation and review, not a requirement for unique isolated worker instances.
+Reliable descriptors transfer their data and status handles separately.
+The ordinary NDK parcel-file-descriptor reader detaches a reliable descriptor's error channel, so the custom Parcelable preserves both capabilities before the native worker takes ownership.
+Rust checks the bounded provider status after input completion and reports success or a fixed error before closing the handles.
+The format is internal to this APK and is tested against Android provider failures and ownership transitions.

 The control plane carries job identifiers, options, status, cancellation, and descriptors.
 Full documents, snapshots, transfer envelopes, and render output use